MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - The target site might return a "not found" (HTTP 404) error for a short time.
 - Content must be recrawled to update the search index for the sites that have been swapped.
 This might take some time depending on factors such as the amount of content in these sites.
 Anything dependent on the search index might return incomplete results until the swapped sites have been recrawled.
-- If creating a site redirect was disabled, then anything dependent on "static" links (such as File Sync and OneNote files) will need to be manually updated.
+- If creating a site redirect was disabled, then anything dependent on "static" links (such as the OneDrive sync app and OneNote files) will need to be manually updated.
-- If the source site was an organizational news site, update the URL.
-[Get a list of all organizational news sites](/powershell/module/sharepoint-online/get-spoorgnewssite?view=sharepoint-ps)
+- If the source site was an organization news site, update the URL.
+[Get a list of all organization news sites](/powershell/module/sharepoint-online/get-spoorgnewssite?view=sharepoint-ps)
 - Project Server sites might need to be validated to make sure they're still associated correctly.

 ## Apply the communication site experience to the root site (coming soon)